Earthquakes on April 3, 2026

 10.9 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.5 earthquake 54 km NE of Valmy, Nevada came in on April 3, 2026 at 22:52 UTC.
-It arrived roughly 13 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 10.9 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.5 earthquake 54 km NE of Valmy, Nevada with origin time 22:52 UTC on April 3, 2026.
+Coming 13 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 10.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 41.159°, -116.692°.
+Coordinates: 41.159°, -116.692°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03